Recent Verdicts & Settlements

 I have proudly recovered millions of dollars in verdicts and settlements for my clients and their families.
 A summary of some of the results I have obtained on behalf of my clients in their important cases, both large and small, is provided for your consideration:

 Confidential.
 DuPage County, Illinois.
-A confidential product liability settlement with the Ford Motor Company was reached by car accident lawyer, John Malm, on behalf of a Hinsdale woman and her children who suffered injuries in a van rollover incident on I-88 in Naperville, Illinois.
-The lawsuit alleged that the extended van ("E-series") was defective.
+A confidential product liability settlement with the Ford Motor Company was reached by car accident lawyer, John Malm, on behalf of a Hinsdale woman and her children who suffered multiple injuries in a van rollover incident on I-88 in Naperville, Illinois.
+The lawsuit alleged that the extended van ("E-series") was defective and that the woman’s injuries, as well as those of her children, were caused or contributed to by the vehicle’s design.

 $1,500,000.
 Cook County, Illinois.
 First party insurance coverage, property damage.
 Settlement was reached on behalf of a large commercial building owner after a roof failure, following a hail event.
 Issues of fact litigated in the lawsuit included the advanced age of the membrane roof structure and whether the hail reported in the area had actually damaged the structure; the hail event occurred over a weekend, when the building was unoccupied.
 The insurance company argued that the roof was in disrepair due to the effects of aging or what is known as “migration” of plasticizers, a progressive weakness that occurs in plastic membrane-type roofing systems over time.
 (For a scientific discussion on migrating plasticizers, see this page).
 But evidence from key witness depositions tended to show that damage sustained was consistent with hail, and that coverage was, therefore, owed under the specific terms of the policy, regardless of the roof’s overall age or alleged state of repair.